 - You have started a new sexual relationship relationship.

 - You have been notified that a previous partner has an STD.

 Dr. Rowley says that "Every single STI is on the rise across the board, all are treatable but not all are curable, some are very painful, and some cause fertility problems.
 Managing your sexual health is just as important as managing all other aspects of your health."

 Remember, you don’t have to live in the city with the highest rate of STIs in the UK to catch one!
 Risky sexual behaviour, multiple partners and not using protection are the main factors that put you at risk.

 Always use condoms and make sure you are getting an STI test whenever you change sexual partner.
 It's also important to be aware of the fact that you don't need to have sex to catch an STI.

 Regardless of what city you live in, the most important thing is to get checked.

 If you do have a sexually transmitted infection, getting checked early and accessing treatment is key for your health and to make sure you don’t pass the infection on to someone else.

-Written by Hannah Kingston | Approved by Medical Director Dominic Rowley
+Written by Hannah Kingston | Medically Approved by Dr. Dominic Rowley